 In the interest of expanding their supply, Renmatix’x Plantrose Process provides an enabling technology for profitable biorefineries.
 This investment in commercializing Plantrose will help drive towards the first wave of Renmatix licensees building Plantrose-enabled biorefineries in diverse global markets like Canada, India, Malaysia and the US.

 Renmatix is enabling feedstock for petroleum alternatives used in the global biochemical and biofuels markets.
-The company is challenging conventional sugar economics by cheaply converting cellulosic biomass – from wood waste to agricultural residue – into useful, cost-effective Plantro sugars and additional bio building blocks.
-Plantrose supercritical hydrolysis technology is claimed to deconstruct non-food biomass an order of magnitude faster than other processes and enhances its cost advantage by using no significant consumables, according to the company.
+The company is challenging conventional sugar economics by cheaply converting plant materials – from wood waste to agricultural residue – into useful, cost-effective Plantro sugars and additional bio building blocks.
+Plantrose supercritical hydrolysis technology is claimed to deconstruct plant materials an order of magnitude faster than other processes and enhances its cost advantage by using no significant consumables, according to the company.
 The product has a globular shape and is made only from plants and water.
 It provides emulsification, optimizes fat absorption and preserves moisture.

 According to Bill Gates: “To effectively address climate change, we need to develop an energy infrastructure that doesn’t emit greenhouse gas and is cost competitive.
 A critical component in this effort must be to decarbonize the industrial sector.
 Another is the possibility of cost-competitive biofuels.
 Renmatix provides an innovative process that is an exciting pathway to pursue.”